-A new book series coming later in 2014 from Culture on the Edge — a series edited by our own Vaia Touna — invites respondents to work with the group on key theoretical issues of relevance to the study of identification.
-Each volume — edited by a different member of the group — tackles a specific topic, e.g., Origins, Code Switching, Strategic Essentialism, Authenticity, etc., and asks a set of new readers to work with revised posts that originally appeared at edge.ua.edu — pressing them forward, critiquing them, or providing further illustrations of social processes at work.
+A new book series from Culture on the Edge — a series edited by our own Vaia Touna — invites respondents to work with the group on key theoretical issues of relevance to the study of identification.
+Each volume — edited by a different member of the group — tackles a specific topic, e.g., Origins, Code Switching, Strategic Essentialism, Authenticity, etc., and asks a set of new readers to work with revised posts that often originally appeared at edge.ua.edu — pressing them forward, critiquing them, or providing further illustrations of social processes at work.

 Aimed at students and classes that are looking for ways to complicate their work on identity claims, each of the little volumes in Working with Culture on the Edge contains ten or more succinctly paired main chapters — that retain the informal tone of the blog — in which respondents take the group’s work in novel directions, along with an introduction to the volume, an extended theoretical conclusion, as well as a list of suggested readings and a transcript of the group discussing the topic and the commentaries that their work elicited.

 Taking scholarly blogging in new collaborative directions, Working with Culture on the Edge offers readers an invitation to join the contributors in applying the critique, thereby making identity, at a wide variety of sites, all the more interesting.